Holidays

 passover2Passover

 Passover starts on the 15th of Nisan (in March or April).
 It celebrates God’s redemption of the Israelites from slavery in Egypt as described in the book of Exodus.
 Occurring in the spring, it also celebrates the rebirth of life in that season.
 The seder (the ceremony and dinner) is traditionally celebrated in the home.
-However, we invite you to join the annual Temple Emanuel community Seder.
+However, we invite you to join the annual Temple Emanuel congregational seder.

 Passover Resources